bamadesigner/accessible-dropdown-menu/README.md

 1. Run `yarn run build`
 2. Open the `index.html` file in the `docs` directory
 3. Find and copy/paste the entire `<nav class="acc-nav"></nav>` element
-4. You will also need the `access-menu-min.js` and `access-menu-horizontal.css` files.
+4. You will also need the `access-menu-min.js` and `access-menu-horizontal.min.css` files.

 You will not need the other CSS files.
 These CSS files are just for this app.